ethsteel/pm/reports/monthly_summaries/2026/02-feb.md

 - Felipe developed BALS-specific benchmark tests covering pre-fetching and parallel execution scenarios, building on Jochem's (Prototyping) [initial PR](https://github.com/jochem-brouwer/execution-specs/pull/1) and iterating with ~20 review comments.
 - A spec ambiguity was discovered in EIP-7928's security consideration: the check that rejects blocks when access list elements exceed a gas-derived threshold is unclear about "gas remaining" semantics.
 Empty blocks with system contract items trigger the exception at low gas limits.
 Three tests fail for early-implementing clients.
 Decision: defer to `bals-devnet-4`.
 Guru assigned to drive resolution with Toni (Prototyping, spec author).
 - Guru flagged that EIP-2780 worsens worst-case BALS by reducing account access cost.
 Toni is investigating.
+- Sam refactored and simplified the BALs implementation.

 **[`bals-devnet-3`](https://notes.ethereum.org/@ethpandaops/bal-devnet-3) EIPs**